We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 How We Choose CBD Vape Juice

-We choose products based on relevant criteria, including:
+We choose CBD products based on relevant criteria, including:

 - Hemp source: high-quality CBD products are made from organic hemp plants grown in the United States or Europe.

-- Reputation: reputable companies have many positive reviews and a strong reputation in the CBD industry
+- Reputation: reputable companies are transparent and have many positive customer reviews.

 - Potency: we don’t recommend products that contain too little CBD to give you an effect.